samyonr/memcached-1.4.24_RDMA/memcached-1.4.24_RDMA/README.md

 ### Backup process

-The backup is possible in two different ways, via the standard TCP communication and via RDMA using Accelio library.
+The backup is possible in two different ways, via the standard BSD Sockets communication and via RDMA using Accelio library.
 The last requires a designated hardware, for example the one described in the Hardware section.

 Memcached in this project creates two new threads - one for backup client, and the other for backup server.
 On every STORED event (see complete_nread_ascii in memcached.c) a node is added to queue.
 The queue act as a sign to do a backup.
 While there is nodes in the queue the backup process will continue.
 When the queue is empty the backup process will stop and wait until new node is added to the queue.
 That notification mechanism could be done without any queue (and it was implemented without a queue at first), but using a queue is a preparation for sending more sophisticated data to the backup thread.